 The Supreme Court has repeatedly recognized these "real benefits to the enforcement of arbitration provisions" calling for traditional, bilateral arbitration, including "allow[ing] parties to avoid the costs of litigation."
 Circuit City Stores, Inc. v.
 Adams, 532 U.S. 105, 122-23 (2001); see also, e.g., 14 Penn Plaza LLC v.
 Pyett, 556 U.S. 247, 257 (2009) ("Parties generally favor arbitration precisely because of the economics of dispute resolution."); Allied-Bruce Terminix Cos. v.
-Dobson, 513 U.S. 265, 280 (1995) (recognizing that one of the "advantages" of arbitration is that it is "cheaper and faster than litigation").
+Dobson, 513 U.S. 265, 280 (1995) (recognizing that one of the "advantages" of arbitration is that it is "cheaper and faster than litigation") (internal quotation marks omitted).

 Empirical analyses bear out the Supreme Court's assessment.
 In the employment context, for example, claimants obtain outcomes in arbitration equal to-if not better than-the outcomes in litigation.
-A study released by the Chamber's Institute for Legal Reform surveyed more than 10,000 employment arbitration cases and 90,000 employment litigation cases resolved between 2014 to 2018 and found that employees were three times more likely to win in arbitration than in court.
-Nam D. Pham, Ph.D. & Mary Donovan, Fairer, Faster, Better: An Empirical Assessment of Employment Arbitration, NDP Analytics 5-7 (2019), https://bit.ly/3GMVyxV.
-Employees who prevailed in arbitration also
+A study released by the Chamber's Institute for Legal Reform surveyed more than 25,000 employment arbitration cases and 260,000 employment litigation cases resolved between 2014 to 2021 and found that employees were nearly four times more likely to win in arbitration than in court.
+Nam D. Pham, Ph.D. & Mary Donovan, Fairer, Faster, Better III: An Empirical Assessment of Consumer and Employment

-"won approximately double the monetary award that employees received in cases won in court."
-Id. at 5-6, 9-10; see also, e.g., Michael Delikat & Morris M. Kleiner, An Empirical Study of Dispute Resolution Mechanisms: Where do Plaintiffs Better Vindicate Their Rights?, 58 Disp.
+Arbitration, NDP Analytics 4-5, 12, 17 (March 2022), https://bit.ly/3yiU23A (37.7% win rate in arbitration versus 10.8% in litigation).
+And the median monetary award for employees who prevailed in arbitration was over double the award that employees received in cases won in court.
+Id. at 4-5, 14 (\$142,332 in arbitration versus \$68,956 in litigation); see also, e.g., Michael Delikat & Morris M. Kleiner, An Empirical Study of Dispute Resolution Mechanisms: Where do Plaintiffs Better Vindicate Their Rights?, 58 Disp.
 Resol.
 J. 56, 58 (Nov.
 2003-Jan.
-2004) (reporting that employees in the securities industry were 12% more likely to win their disputes in arbitration than in litigation in the Southern District of New York and obtained awards in arbitration that typically were the same as, or larger than, court awards).
-10
+2004) (reporting that employees in the securities industry were 12% more likely to win their disputes in arbitration than in litigation in the Southern District of New York and obtained awards in arbitration that typically were the same as, or larger than, court awards).8